 While you're in training, leaders can join you when meeting your clients and when showing them how to uncover the client’s needs and present them with solutions.

 Do you need to pay to become an advisor?

 Yes, but the only cash-out are the exam fees to be paid to the Insurance Commission and the licensing fee.
 That’s ₱1,010 for the Traditional Exam and ₱1,010 for the Variable Exam.
 Once you pass both exams, you need to pay the licensing fee of ₱1,545 per license, which is valid for three years.

-Unfortunately, if you fail the exams, you need to pay the exam fees again until you pass.
+Unfortunately, if you fail the exams, you need to pay the financial advisor exam fees again until you pass.

-The other thing you may need to spend on since we’re back to face-to-face meetings again is a good professional wardrobe.
+The other thing you may need to spend on is a good professional wardrobe.
 Smart casual styles are best to gain trust and likeability.
-Never meet clients wearing too casual clothes, like ripped jeans, sleeveless tops with spaghetti straps, and the like.
+Never meet clients wearing too-casual clothes, like ripped jeans, sleeveless tops with spaghetti straps, and the like.
 We always have to look professional even if it’s just a short meeting.

 You also need to have a laptop or desktop computer and a tablet, so you can generate proposals easily and discuss them with your clients.
 Invest in a good internet provider that offers fast internet speeds, as all training and interaction are conducted online.
 We’re a very digitally advanced company, so we really invest in apps and a high-end digital platform.

 How much does a financial advisor make in the Philippines?

 The income of a financial advisor really depends on their activities and drive to earn.
 Potential income is unlimited, but you have to have a system when doing daily prospecting activities, daily meetings and presentations, and strengthening your social media presence and closing skills.
 All these will be taught in our training sessions.